da-liii/conda/README.md

-# conda for GNU TeXmacs
+# Enhanced Python Plugin with Conda Env Support for GNU TeXmacs
 ## Installation
 ```
 # For GNU/Linux or macOS